walterfreeman/ast101/groups.md

 #### Siron Thomas, sthoma10@syr.edu

-Your group is number 2808.
+Your group is number 2801.
 Your lab time is Friday 11:00-12:20 AM.

 Your other group members are:
+* Jacob Stives (jmstives@syr.edu)
+* Madison Manczko (mcmanczk@syr.edu)
 <br>

-Based on your responses, there wasn't a clear consensus on the format you want for your labs.
-Please talk to each other and figure out how you
+Based on your responses your group will likely be meeting on Main Campus.
+This week, you should contact each other by email, and arrange to meet
-		want to do them (online, in person, etc.) In-person labs meet in front of Holden Observatory.
+               up in person somewhere for Project 1.
+Next week, once labs start, you should meet up in front of Holden Observatory for lab.

-Your group will be completing Project 1 Version A. You may download it from <https://walterfreeman.github.io/ast101/projects/project1A.docx>.
+Your group will be completing Project 1 Version B. You may download it from <https://walterfreeman.github.io/ast101/projects/project1B.docx>.

 Since a few groups might change, I'll send out the list of evaluating groups over the weekend once we process the last remaining group-change requests.